visibilityspots/blog/content/articles/containers/jenkins-docker-pipeline.md

 ## testing the docker image

-there is this tool called [goss](https://github.com/aelsabbahy/goss) which uses a simple yaml based approach to perform some tests against a server the same way serverspec works.
+there is this tool called [goss](https://github.com/aelsabbahy/goss) which uses a simple yaml based approach to perform some tests against a server the same way serverspe wcorks.
 But there is a great wrapper script created called [dgoss](https://github.com/aelsabbahy/goss/tree/master/extras/dgoss) which uses the same yaml file to perform the tests against a docker container it spins up especially for the testing case.

 When one of the defined tests fails after the image has been build using the Dockerfile, the jenkins pipeline will abort and will not push the image to the registry.
 To be able to run the goss test suite the software is also preinstalled on our jenkins-slave docker images.